Home

 the seat of spiritual strength

 There are about 887 Bangkok temples and it would take more than a lifetime to see them all.
-Some of the better-known and interesting temples associated with the Chakri kings are listed here in the order in which they were built.
+These temples are categorised into those in the pre-Ratanakosin era and those in the Rattanakosin era.

 Wat Arun – the Temple of Dawn